The content of this website may contain affiliate links and we may be compensated (at no cost to you!). Thank you for your support!

 Cost of gas

-According to a 2018 report from TripNet.org, the annual cost per driver in Colorado is $515 statewide — or $42.92 per month.
+The same data shows that Colorado residents spend anywhere from $400-700 per year on gas.
+And according to a 2018 report from TripNet.org, the annual cost per driver in Colorado is $515 statewide, for road repairs and maintenance.

 Public transit can help reduce the cost of driving everywhere, but only if you live and work with access to one of the major cities.